 Stuart was born and raised in Santa Monica.
 While pursuing his master's at UC Davis, Stuart was the first teaching assistant for wine industry pioneers Maynard Amerine and Vernon Singleton in 1970-1971.
 He taught enology at Santa Rosa Junior College and Napa Valley College; he has chaired the 1986 and 2006 Napa Valley Wine Auctions.
 He is an active member of the G.O.N.A.D.S. (the Gastronomical Order for Nonsensical and Dissipatory Society), a group of Napa Valley vintners who started getting together for monthly lunches in the 1980s.
 He served on Napa County's Watershed Task Force for several years, appointed by the Board of Supervisors; in 2006 he was appointed again by the Board of Supervisors to sit on Napa County General Plan Steering Committee, responsible for updating Napa's General Plan, a three year project.
 Stu also serves as auctioneer for an Omaha (NB) charity auction every year.

 Stuart served as Scout Master for St. Helena's (Boy Scout) Troop One for many years and continues as the Troop's Chair today.
 He is an avid canoeist, having canoed through the Quetico Wilderness in Canada many times and often canoes the Klamath and Trinity Rivers in California.
-He has five children and three grandchildren; the family includes a photographer, management information specialist, winemaker, wine marketer and college sophomore.
+He has five children and three grandchildren; the family includes a photographer, management information specialist, winemaker, wine marketer and a college student.

 Charles F. Smith is the winemaker and general factotum for Smith-Madrone Vineyards & Winery.
 His brother Stuart Smith is the vineyard manager and general partner.
 Also in the family attic is the Fetherolf family, German farmers from the Palatinate who came to America on The Good Ship Thistle in 1725 and settled in Pennsylvania.